 Finally, the last table uses the outputPort to identify the source Ethernet address of the current switch.

 The deparser puts together a packet by reassembling the Ethernet and IPv4 headers as computed in the pipeline.

-This example uses the C preprocessor to execute the #include directive.
+This example uses preprocessor #include directives (see Section 8.2)